goodluckoguzie/WorldModels/README.md

 python3 01_generate_vae_dataset.py  ----rollouts 2000
 ```
 ### Train Our VAE Model
-2) Training the VAE.
-To train on our data for 1000 episode run the command below
+2) To train on our model for 1000 episode run the command below
 ```sh
 python3 02_train_vae.py --epochs 1000
 ```